thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 Proper Layer 2 design is critical for network stability and performance

 Watched BPDU Guard block a rogue switch in real time (virtual machine)

+Using debugging logs help us verify and understand each step of RSTP convergence

 Understanding STP more from building it from the ground up with real Cisco IOS XE nodes.